1st Sgt. Neal P. Robey

 The Motor Unit is used mainly for traffic enforcement and escort functions.
 These vehicles are designed to pass easily through heavy traffic and enable the deputies to maneuver easier in emergency situations.
 Motors are assigned to specific traffic enforcement areas where it would be impractical for a vehicle to be used and be effective.

-The unit has seven Harley Davidson FLHTP police motorcycles.
+The unit has five Harley Davidson FLHTP police motorcycles.

 This team has a secondary function of providing traffic direction and control, escorts, and special events.